richardliuu/Leveraging-Machine-Learning-to-Diagnose-Lung-Cancer/README.md

 ## 🎯 Project Overview

-This project presents a novel machine learning approach for lung cancer diagnosis using voice biomarkers, with a unique focus on **interpretable AI through surrogate modeling**.
+This project presents a novel machine learning approach for lung cancer diagnosis using voice biomarkers, with a unique focus on **interpretable AI through surrogate modeling and a Most Representative Tree**.
 The system combines the high accuracy of Random Forest classification with the transparency of decision trees, providing clinicians with both reliable predictions and understandable explanations.

 ### Key Innovation: Random Forest with Decision Tree Surrogate Framework

 - **Primary Model**: Random Forest Classifier for high-accuracy lung cancer binary classification
 - **Surrogate Model**: Decision Tree trained to mimic Random Forest predictions while providing interpretable decision rules
-- **SHAP Analysis**: Feature importance comparison between both models for validation and clinical insight
+- **Most Representative Tree**: Decision Tree extracted from the ensemble Random Forest Classifier

 ## 🏥 Clinical Significance